massimotamos/massimotamos.github.io/_posts/2018-03-03-Score-a-Shell-Challenge-Writeup.markdown

 tags: [CTF, certifiedsecure, scoreashell]
 ---

-As a part of the recruitment process with a company I wont name yet, I was tasked to capture the flag from [CertifiedSecure]'s "Score a Shell" challenge.
+I found the [CertifiedSecure] platform and started to work on "Score a Shell" challenge.

 [CertifiedSecure] is an online training platform providing challenges on different levels and training materials.
 From their introduction: